GA-repos/css-layout/readme.md

 super-skinny columns.
 It's common to stack things on top of each other for mobile views to make one single column.

-Before flexbox, this involved a lot of pushing and shoving with dimensions and positioning.
+Before flexbox or CSS grid, this involved a lot of pushing and shoving with dimensions and positioning.
 You would essentially have to write two completely separate stylesheets (one for mobile, and one for desktop), each to control the different layours.